Creating an Account Relation

 What is a Relation?

-A Relation is a type of field that represents a real-world connection between different entities.
+A Relation represents a real-world association between different entities.

 Examples of Account relations